UX Director at ZS

 Conducting User Research at Scale: When to Enable Everyone and When to Leverage Experts

 In Lean UX, we’ve embraced the idea that it’s important for teams to conduct their own user research.
-Leveraging an experimentation-based mindset, we’re asked to roll our own interviews and usability tests in context of day-to-day design.
+Leveraging an experimentation-based mindset, we’re asked to roll our personal interviews and usability tests in the context of day-to-day design.
 And to a certain extent, this makes sense.
 Even in large enterprises, there are never enough researchers to go around.
-Teams need to move fast and the people within those teams have the most direct line of sight for how to leverage research findings.
+Teams need to move fast, and the people within those teams have the most direct line of sight for how to leverage research findings.

 But if you only think about research in bite-sized chunks, closing the gap from one experiment to another in the context of an agile development process, you’re likely missing the boat on the bigger picture.
 It’s also essential to understand users holistically, identify linkages across product lines, and discover new opportunities for delivering customer value.